-Meal Breaks and Federal and State Law
+Meal Breaks and Federal Law

 - Federal Laws: The Fair Labor Standards Act (FLSA) does not require employers to provide meal or extended rest breaks.

 Meal Breaks and State Law

 - State Laws: Less than half of U.S. states require companies to provide a meal or rest break.
 In many of these states, workers who work over 6 hours at once must be allowed 30 minutes to eat or rest.
 To avoid fraud, many states also enforce that this time is taken in the middle of the shift and not at the beginning or end, to protect employees from losing their break.

 Of the states that do have break laws, some have employment laws which cover all employees; others cover specific industries and classifications of workers.
 Maryland, for example, has a "Shift Break Law" that covers some retail workers.
 Paid rest breaks are currently required by state law in several states, including California, Colorado, Kentucky, Minnesota, Nevada, Vermont, and Washington.

 States that regulate meal breaks typically provide for 1/2 hour after every 5 or 6 hours worked.